 At each simulation step, the total force acting on each fish is calculated as a weighted sum of the contributions from each rule, which is then used to derive the change in position.
 This force-based approach can be extended beyond the four fundamental behavioural rules, allowing additional forces to dynamically influence movement in response to the surroundings.
 For instance, external forces such as repulsion from obstacles help maintain realistic movement patterns by preventing collisions with elements like corals, miscellaneous structures, the water surface and the \gls*{rov}.

-To efficiently handle such environmental interactions with static objects, we use OctoMap \citep{octomapHornung13} for discretizing the simulation space, as illustrated in figure \ref{fig:octomap}.
+To efficiently handle such environmental interactions with static objects, we use OctoMap \citep{octomapHornung13} for discretizing the simulation space, as illustrated in Figure \ref{fig:octomap}.
 This enables rapid detection of potential collision zones and the assignment of repulsive force vectors to different locations.
-The flexibility of the library allows for the creation of a custom Octree where each node stores a repulsive force vector normal to the object surface.
+The flexibility of the library allows for the creation of a custom Octree in which each node stores a repulsive force vector normal to the object surface.
 When a fish enters an obstacle voxel, a repulsive force is applied, ensuring smooth and natural avoidance behaviour.
-For dynamic objects such as the \gls*{rov}, on the other hand, repulsive forces are applied based on the distance between each fish and a defined repulsion radius around the object, allowing for real-time interaction.
+For dynamic objects such as the \gls*{rov}, repulsive forces are applied based on the distance between each fish and a defined repulsion radius around the object, allowing for real-time interaction.

 Additionally, each school of fish follows a randomly generated path created using the Rapidly-exploring Random Trees (RRT) algorithm \citep{rrtSteven98}, implemented through the Open Motion Planning Library (OMPL) \citep{omplSucan12}.
-The designated leader follows this path, while the rest of the group moves along with it based on the leader attraction rule.
+The designated leader follows this path, while the rest of the group moves accordingly based on the leader attraction rule.
 Each time a new simulation is initiated, both the path and the spawning positions of the fish are randomly generated.
 However, for reproducibility, users can set a fixed seed to ensure the path and spawning positions remain consistent across runs.

-Users can customize the type of fish schools and adjust various behavioral parameters through a YAML configuration file.
+Users can customize the type of fish schools and adjust various behavioural parameters through a YAML configuration file.
 These include alignment, cohesion, and separation weights, as well as spawning location, model scale, and school size.
-This functionality is provided as an open-source ROS package, \emph{Stonefish-boids}, which builds on the base Stonefish API.
+This functionality is provided as an open-source ROS package, \emph{Stonefish-Boids}, which builds on the base Stonefish API.
 The package is available at: \url{https://github.com/CIRS-Girona/stonefish_boids}.